DeepSpace2/StyleFrame/docs/index.rst

 ===================

 StyleFrame constructor supports all the ways you are used to initiate pandas dataframe.
-An existing dataframe, a dictionary or a list of dictionaries
+An existing dataframe, a dictionary or a list of dictionaries:
 ::
     from StyleFrame import StyleFrame